 This is an homage recipe.
 In particular, it is an homage to the Carrot Cake with Orange Cream Cheese Frosting to be found on the Fine Cooking website.
 I made two miniscule changes to it here, but hardly enough to even stretch and call it an adaptation.
 All credit goes to the genius, Leslie Revsin, who made the recipe for Fine Cooking.
 I will note the original ingredients where I made the changes.
 I highly encourage you to go play on the Fine Cooking website, too.

 This is not my “one and only” lifetime carrot cake recipe.
 I actually have my eyes on two others, as well.
 They can really be quite different in personality.
 The things that caught my eye about this recipe are that 1) it uses olive oil as the primary fat in the cake, and 2) the frosting is made with honey as the only sweetener.
 I love honey.
 I Winnie-the-Pooh love honey.
 I love all kinds of honey, though I must say that the more I learn about honey, the more picky I become.
 I have wonderful local honey options.
 The Texas Honeybee Guild’s Brandon and Susan Pollard sell at many of the local markets here and their “zip code” honey is terrific.
 I’m also partial to Round Rock Honey.
 I give both of those honeys very high marks.
-My friend, chef Melissa Phillips, also just sent me some honey from her very own bees in California, but that honey is so precious to me that I only eat it straight, and by the spoonful.

 So, you will probably see a few more carrot cakes from me in the future, but this one is truly noteworthy.
 I would say that it is somewhat mature.
 By that I mean that this is something that I would love to serve in discreet servings to a roomful of discerning types.
 Then again, my kids loved it.
 But, it is not the cake you pick to have a huge chunk of as you sit in front of the tube and watch Terms of Endearment.
 I made it in a 9” x 13” pan so it has a little more of a down home look than a multi-tiered affair, but don’t be fooled by appearances.
 This cake has a nuanced flavor.
 It is rather special, I think.